You are here

 - The top import categories (2-digit HS) in 2018 were: precious metal and stone (diamonds) ($7.8 billion), pharmaceuticals ($3.5 billion), optical and medical instruments ($1.8 billion), special other (returns) ($1.4 billion), and electrical machinery ($1.4 billion).

 - U.S. total imports of agricultural products from Israel totaled $379 million in 2018.
 Leading categories include: snack foods ($66 million), processed fruit & vegetables ($38 million), tree nuts ($30 million), wine and beer ($29 million), and planting seeds ($26 million).

-- U.S. foreign direct investment (FDI) in Israel (stock) was $26.7 billion in 2017 (latest data available), a 158.3% increase from 2016.
+- U.S. foreign direct investment (FDI) in Israel (stock) was $27.1 billion in 2018, a 1.8% increase from 2017.
 U.S. direct investment in Israel is led by manufacturing, professional, scientific, and technical services, and information services.